LoudounCodes/jkarel/README.md

 * David Bock(@bokmann)

 ### Previous Contributors to FCPSKarel, on which this work is based:
+This work would not be possible without the following authors.
+Their work served for years as the foundation of the curriculum used in a classroom in which I was TA.

 * Andy Street <alstreet@vt.edu> 2007 Original author of FCPS Karel.
 Thank you for the foundational work.
 * Daniel Johnson <2010djohnson@tjhsst.edu> Summer 2009 Major contributions before we got our grubby little hands on it.

+Karel the Robot is a time-tested curriculum with dozens of versions available in many languages spanning back decades.
+Originally developed by Richard Pattis in 1981 and used at Stanford University, a wealth of information can be found at its Wikipedia entry: https://en.wikipedia.org/wiki/Karel_(programming_language)